 I’m an anatomically correct single mother*, with a potty mouth and a messy house.
-My mission is to share the joys of single mothering.
-I don’t mind being single, it’s the single parenting I struggle with.
+My mission is to share the joys and struggles of single mothering.
 My kids are one parent short, so my office hours are 24/7.
 I’ve raised a twenty-year-old, a 15-year-old and a primary schooler solo for nearly 10 years, and I’m hoping my gals end up more like Hermione Granger and less like Veruca Salt.
-In a squished rental flat that sucks up 70% of my income, I’ve got the smell of teen disappointment in one room and Stunt Girl and her peculiar obsession with live insects wedged into the sunroom.
+In a squished rental flat that sucks up 70% of my income, I’ve got the smell of teen disappointment in one room, a calming, Zen-like cat and Stunt Girl and her obsession with live insects wedged into a sunroom.

 I’m also a professional fool.
-I get paid to dress up and act like a goose in my day job as a Clown Doctor and at night as a comedian.
-My job is the cat’s pyjamas, the ant’s pants; working for a charity, I’ve met so many fantastic philanthropic people, my cynicism has been sat on by the happiness fairy.
+I get paid to act like a goose in my day job as a Clown Doctor and at night as a comedian.
+Clown Doctoring is the cat’s pyjamas, the ant’s pants; working for a charity, I’ve met so many fantastic philanthropic people, my cynicism has been sat on by the happiness fairy.

 In the interests of fine single mothering, I’ve decided to Pollard my children.
-Minimal feeding means my kids won’t grow too tall, thus saving on expensive sports shoes and fancy undies, and keeping school uniform costs to a minimum.
-My food bill will be reduced, thus Pollard will be kept in the fine style I would like to be accustomed to.
+Minimal feeding means my kids won’t grow too tall, thus saving on expensive shoes and undies, and keeping school uniform costs low.
+With a small food bill, Pollard can be kept in the fine style I could grow accustomed to.

-In an ideal world, I’d be a calm mother with time for dancing through the tulips while singing like Doris Day with my kids.
+In an ideal world, I’d have time for dancing through the tulips while singing like Doris Day with my kids.
 Less Kris Jenner, more Carol Brady.

 - Prozac sold separately

 All written content on this blog (C) Lou Pollard 2011-2017